Applications for 2025-26 ELI and SLI programs now available

-SLI candidates must be in a managerial role or higher
+SLI candidates must be in a managerial role, experienced director role, or higher.

 As a participant, you commit to attending all classes and completing all assignments to qualify for program graduation.